marieBvr/TEs_genes_relationship_pipeline/README.md

 -----------------------
 ## R scripts

-After opening the .r files with Rstudio, make sure to verify and modify the following line with the right file.
+There are three R scripts allowing to report different kinds of information:
+ - Count the number of TEs
+ - Overlap statistics, which show how many TEs have an overlap with gene, both upstream and downstream.
+ - Distance  statistics,  which  show  the  number  of  TE  with  an  upstream  or  downstream  gene  within  0-500  bp,500-1000 bp, 1000-2000 bp and more than 2000 bp.
-The Input file is the result file obtained with the python script.
+The input file is the result file obtained with the python script.

 ```
-result_file = read.csv(file = '[file_path]/result.tsv', sep = '\t', header = TRUE)
+Rscript Rscript/number_te.r \
+	-f result/output_TE.tsv \
+	-o result/count_TE_transposons.pdf

+Rscript Rscript/Overlap_counting.r \
+	-f result/output_TE.tsv \
+	-p result/overlap_TE_results.pdf \
+	-o result/overlap_TE_results.csv

+Rscript Rscript/Distance_counting.r \
+	-f result/output_TE.tsv \
+	-p result/distance_TE_results.pdf \
+	-o result/distance_TE_results.csv
 ```
-Each .r script will give you a new output file (counter) as well as a graph.
-The title and small explication in the file will help to understand better.

 Please note that the graph's legend will also need to be change according to the file and abricot species.